Event Smart Query for Registered/Attended Constituents

 Please note that each SCU only has one smart query, meaning others in your unit have access to it.
 The process will overwrite the results each time it is used.
 If you do not add the smart query to an invitation shortly after editing it, you will need to re-run the smart query to ensure that you are pulling the registrants/attendees of the correct event.

 1. Navigate to the Analysis functional area and click Smart Query Search.

 2. Each SCU has their own smart query.
-Locate yours by searching for your naming convention + “- Event Attendees” and select it from the list.
+Locate yours by searching for your naming convention + “- Event Attendees or Registrants” and select it from the list.